gingerbeardman/monkey.tmbundle/README.md

    `' buildopt: option`

 where 'option' is the option you're enabling for the Build & Run commands.
-The comments must be on their own lines with only whitespace preceeding them.
+The comments must be on their own lines with only whitespace preceding  them.

 ## Windows